 Property Disposition

-News & Updates
+News and Updates

-Important Information to Note
+Important Information

-- The school properties will be well maintained throughout the school year (including building and grounds maintenance).
+- The school properties will be well-maintained throughout the school year (including building and grounds maintenance).

 - Buildings will be regularly patrolled by Jeffco’s Department of School Safety and local law enforcement.